Adamskoullos/TraderDashboards/README.md

 - **Bug:** README.md links to external url's even with target="_blank" still opens within the same tab (Have tried both mark down and mark up methods)
     - [] **Solution** Unresolved, all links are now in markup using <a> tags which include target="_blank".
 Visitors will for now right click 'open in new tab' Not great but not a show stopper
 - **Bug** Intarday-Dash line 317: The file passes the validator check but the closing comment of a 3rd party widget is not showing the normal green colour that comments do in my IDE.
     I cannot figure out what is causing this.
-The validator sees the comment as a comment and the code runs perfect in the browser I have irregular colours around this line in the code within the 3rd party script tags which I feel may be causing this.
+The validator sees the comment as a comment and the code runs perfect in the browser.
+I have irregular colours within the
+    3rd party script tags on the line above which I feel may be causing this.
 Something I will revisit as I learn more about JS.

 **Note:** Being my first project I began the project unknowingly using a mix of methods to position content, it was like putting pieces from two different puzzles together (containers and items).
 However as I struggled through I slowly began to understand